telerik/document-processing-docs/libraries/radpdfprocessing/editing/block.md

 	block.BackgroundColor = new RgbColor(255, 255, 0, 0);
 	block.InsertText("Telerik Document Processing Libraries.");

-	// The size of the block content
+	// The size of the block content (DesiredSize)
-	Size desiredBlockContentSize = block.Measure();
+	Size desiredBlockContentSize = block.Measure(); // Width: 232.653, Height: 15.306

+	fixedContentEditor.DrawBlock(block); // If the block size (ActualSize) is not specified, it will automatically be assigned the content size (DesiredSize)

-	// Draw the block with size equal to the size of the content fixedContentEditor.DrawBlock(block, desiredBlockContentSize);
+	//Draw the block with Size equal to the size of the content fixedContentEditor.DrawBlock(block, desiredBlockContentSize); // The block size (ActualSize) can also be explicitly set to the content size (DesiredSize) when drawing the block
 {{endregion}}

 #### Example 8 Result
 ![Rad Pdf Processing Measuring Block 01](images/RadPdfProcessing_Measuring_Block_01.png)

 The second overload accepts available __Size__.
 Calling it measures the block content as if the __Block__ was in that specific size.
-Additionally to setting the __DesiredSize__ property, it sets the __PendingElements__ property with a collection of the elements that could not fit in the available size.
+Additionally to setting the __DesiredSize__ property, it also sets the __PendingElements__ property with a collection of the elements that could not fit in the available size.

-__Example 9__ Creates a __Block__ with text and draws it with a specific size using the [RadFixedContentEditor]({%slug %}).
+__Example 9__ Creates a __Block__ with text and draws it with a specific size using the [RadFixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}).
 The block content auto fits to the dimentions of the __Block__.
-The size of the auto fitted content is then measured.
+The size of the auto fitted content can then be measured.

 {{region cs-radpdfprocessing-editing-block_8}}
 	Block block = new Block();
 	block.BackgroundColor = new RgbColor(255, 255, 0, 0);
 	block.InsertText("Telerik Document Processing Libraries.");

-	// Draw the block with a specific size.
-The block content auto fits (or wraps) according to the set block size.
+	// Draw with a specific block size (ActualSize), ignoring the content size (DesiredSize).
 	Size specificBlockSize = new Size(100, 100);
 	fixedContentEditor.DrawBlock(block, specificBlockSize);

-	// The size of the auto fitted block content.
+	// The size of the block content (DesiredSize) autofitted in the specified dimentions Size autoFittedBlockContentSize = block.Measure(specificBlockSize); // Width: 65.946, Height: 61.226
-	Size blockContentSize = block.Measure();
 {{endregion}}

 #### Example 9 Result